biotspectra/Api-Documentataion/README.md

 ## 1A) User Synchronization Post Api

 ### Instructions:
-* Users can send Maximum 10 records within the particular api hit.
+* Users can send Maximum 10 records within a single API hit.
 * List of field's you need to pass in the payload while calling Api are listed below